TylerIlunga/Centurion/README.md

 This application was developed by [Tyler Ilunga](https://github.com/TylerIlunga).<br>
 A current student at Loyola Marymount University located in Los Angeles, California.

+## How to Play

+Move your mouse around the canvas and that's it :)

 ## Where to Play